elastisys/compliantkubernetes-apps/restore/rclone/README.md

 > - Disable `objectStorage.restore.addTargetsFromSync` instead of enabling it as noted below.
 > - Configure `objectStorage.restore.targets` manually as noted in the next section.

+The same configuration can be used even if some components have component-specific configuration.
+When `addTargetsFromSync is enabled`, it will generate the targets accordingly.

 Enable `rclone-restore` via the config:

 ```yaml